FelixAburto/Detection-Engineering/README.md

 <b>Results:</b>

-Now that we have set our rule we can then run hping3 command and this should trigger the alert.
-We can view the alert by going to "Security" and selecting the "Alerts" option.
+Now that we have set up our rule, we can run the hping3 command to trigger the alert.
+To view the alert, go to "Security" and select the "Alerts" option in your Elastic environment.

 </br>